SecretFoundation/docs/docs/dev/quickstart.md

 cargo install cargo-generate --features vendored-openssl
 ```

-## Create Initial Smart Contract
+## Create initial smart contract

 To create the smart contract you'll:
 - Generate the initial project
 - Compile the smart contract
 - Run unit tests
 - Optimize the wasm contract bytecode to prepare for deployment
-- Deploy the smart contract to your local SecretNetwork
+- Deploy the smart contract to your local Secret Network
 - Instantiate it with contract parameters

 ### Generate the smart contract project